howsoai/platform-installation-examples/security/README.md

 Howso Platform installed on-prem via Helm charts requires several security considerations.
 Firstly, it is necessarily a shared security model between the Howso Platform application and the operators of the Kubernetes cluster.

-Kubernetes is a highly customizable platform, and many aspects that come under application security (i.e., establishing TLS between components) are best done at the framework level, using components such as a service mesh.
+Kubernetes is a highly customizable platform, and many aspects that are part of the application security (i.e., establishing TLS between components) are best done at the framework level, using components such as a service mesh.
 As such, Howso Platform, when distributed as a Helm chart, cannot independently claim to be secure by default – it is the wrong layer for that requirement.
-It is however designed to easily fit into a secure environment, and this section will cover the main topics to consider.
+It is however designed to fit into a secure environment, and this section will cover the main topics to consider.

 ## Encrypted Communication

 Howso Platform consists of several services, data stores, and a message queue (NATS).
-The basic installation examples in this documentation do not encrypt this traffic traffic.
+The basic installation examples in this documentation do not encrypt this traffic.
 In the case where communication between these components is considered to be within a trusted network, this may be acceptable.
-However, in many cases, it is necessary to encrypt this traffic.
+However, in many cases, it is necessary to establish encrypted communication between these components.

 These docs will cover two approaches:

 - Using a service mesh to automatically provide mTLS between all components
 - Manually configuring TLS to NATS and external data stores

 ### Service Mesh